United States Armed Forces

+The U.S. Armed Forces are widely considered the world's most powerful and most advanced military.
+The military expenditure of the U.S. was US $957 billion in 2025, the highest in the world, accounting for 33% of the world's military expenditures.
 The personnel size of the six armed forces together ranks them among the world's largest state armed forces.
-The U.S. Armed Forces are widely considered the world's most powerful and most advanced military, especially since the end of the Cold War.
-The military expenditure of the U.S. was US$916 billion in 2023, the highest in the world, accounting for 37% of the world's defense expenditures.
 The U.S. Armed Forces has significant capabilities in both defense and power projection due to its large budget, resulting in advanced and powerful technologies which enable widespread deployment of the force globally, including around 800 military bases around the world.
-The U.S. Air Force is the world's largest air force, followed by the U.S. Army Aviation Branch.
-The U.S. Naval Air Forces is the fourth-largest air arm in the world and is the largest naval aviation service, while U.S. Marine Corps Aviation is the world's seventh-largest air arm.
-The U.S. Navy is the world's largest navy by tonnage.
-The U.S. Coast Guard is the world's 12th-largest maritime force.